venkatachalamlab/OpenAutoScope-v2/documentation/sample_preparation.md

 - Dispense 200 μl of OP-50 bacteria in LB onto the center of the 10cm NGM plate.
 - Using a cell spreader or a sterile glass rod, evenly distribute the bacterial solution across the surface of the plate.
 - Allow the plate to sit undisturbed for 2-3 hours, or until the bacterial solution has dried completely.
+- To ensure precise z-tracking, mark three distinct points on the agar plate surface, each spaced more than 2cm apart.
+These reference marks can be created using either copper powder or copper sulfate.
+Worms tend to avoid copper, making it an effective means to encourage them to remain in the central area of the plate.
+Alternatively, you may utilize a worm pick to leave a mark on the plate.

 Please ensure that all materials used for dispensing and spreading the bacteria are sterile to maintain the cleanliness of the samples.